CosmoBLR/git_course/readme.md

-# Git aand Giyhub Course
+# Git and Github Course